OzNetNerd/oznetnerd.github.io/_posts/2020-06-15-test-driven-development-in-python.md

     return total
 {% endhighlight %}

-Now we run PyTest to ensure the code is sound:
+Now we run pytest to ensure the code is sound:

 ```
 ============================= test session starts =============================